zahidkizmaz/zahidkizmaz.github.io/content/blog/mise_introduction/index.md

 +++
 sort_by = "date"
 date = "2024-01-01"
+updated = "2024-01-04"
-title = "rtx: The Secret Weapon for Streamlining Your Development Environments" description = "rtx allows you to manage multiple versions of programming languages and directory specific environments variables with a single binary."
+title = "mise: The Secret Weapon for Streamlining Your Development Environments" description = "mise allows you to manage multiple versions of programming languages and directory specific environments variables with a single binary."
 +++

-## Rtx: The Ultimate Tool for Managing Development Environments
+## mise: The Ultimate Tool for Managing Development Environments

 ---